Object Windows Library: History

-In April 1993, Borland and Novell settled an agreement to port OWL to Novell AppWare Foundation.
+In April 1993, Borland and Novell signed an agreement to port OWL to Novell AppWare Foundation.
 AppWare Foundation was an API designed by Novell to be cross-platform, allowing the deployment of applications on Mac, Windows and Unix clients and with several network services.
 The main tools for developing in AppWare were OWL and AppBuilder.
 However, in late 1994, Novell CEO Raymond Noorda resigned.
 Novell expansion plans were reconsidered, AppWare development was stopped and so was OWL for AppWare.
 In 1995 a group of original team members bought AppBuilder.
 In the same year, Software UNO offered a commercial port for OWL 2.0 to several platforms: AIX 3.2.5, DEC OSF/1 AXP, HP-UX 9.03, Linux 1.2, Solaris 2.x, Sun OS 4.1.x, and SVR4 for x86.
 It was called WM_MOTIF.

 In 1995, Borland C++ 4.5 with OWL 2.5 was released.
 As it was released before Windows 95, Borland promised a free upgrade for any incompatibility present in the final Windows version.
 In August 1995, Microsoft launched Windows 95 and Visual Studio 4.0.
 By then, Visual Studio had already eclipsed Borland C++ in shipments, and it was clear that OWL was losing ground to MFC.

 In 1996, Borland released Borland C++ 5 for Windows.
 This version included OWL 5, a major revamp of the library.
 While OWL 5 received a minor update with the release of Borland C++ 5.02 a little later, version 5 would end up as the final version of OWL by Borland.